mdsol/mauth-client-python/README.md

 #### Flask applications

-You will need to create an application instance and initialize it with FlaskAuthenticator.
+You will need to create an application instance and initialize it with `FlaskAuthenticator`.
 To specify routes that need to be authenticated use the `requires_authentication` decorator.

 ```python